Embloy/FeedGenerator/test/README.md

 ## Feed Requests

 For each scenario, there are four feed requests.
-Each feed request is expected to process 10 jobs.
-Therefore, there are a total of 40 job JSONs per scenario.
+Each feed request is expected to process three jobs.
+Therefore, there are a total of 12 job JSONs per scenario.

 ## JSON Data